 There are some issues I will not be able to help with.
 I believe it is extremely important to know ones limitations and preferences and I want to be honest.
 My choices are based on my expertise, experience, understanding, but also on my personal and political choices.
 However, I respect everyone's right to seek help and receive help.
 If you happen to struggle with issues I can't support you with, I will do my best to advise you where to go instead.

 I have worked in private sector, NHS and in charities and now, as a supervisor, I am using all this experience to help other practitioners to work more holistically and be more helpful to their clients.
+I am a Lecturer in mental health at University of Lincoln where my focus is on preparing counselling and psychology students for their role.

 I am an accredited member of British Association for Counselling & Psychotherapy (BACP) (under the name of Anna Dopierala).
 My work is closely supervised in line with BACP guidance and I follow the organisation's Ethical Framework.